History of opera: Classicism

 Nicola Antonio Zingarelli was the last great representative of the Neapolitan school.
 His first success was Montezuma (1781), which he premiered at the Teatro San Carlo and was later performed by Haydn in Esterháza.
 He made buffa operas (Il mercato di Monfregoso, 1792; La secchia rapita, 1793) and serious ones (Artaserse, 1793; Giulietta e Romeo, 1796; Oedipus at Colonus, 1802).

 Other exponents were Gaetano Andreozzi (Giulio Cesare, 1789; La principessa filosofa, 1794), Francesco Bianchi (Il Gran Cid, 1773; La vilanella rapita, 1783; La vendetta di Nino, 1790; Ines de Castro, 1794), Valentino Fioravanti (Le cantatrici villane, 1798), Giuseppe Nicolini (Artaserse, 1795; La clemenza di Tito, 1797; Il trionfo del bel sesso, 1799; Il geloso sincerato, 1804; Traiano in Dacia, 1807), Ferdinando Paër (Griselda, 1796; Camilla, 1799; Achille, 1801; Leonora, 1804; Le Maître de chapelle, 1821), Silvestro Palma (La pietra simpatica, 1795) and Angelo Tarchi (Le disgrazie fortunate, 1781; Il guerriero immaginario, 1783).

+Opera houses like The Bourgeoisie of Perugia were founded in the late 18th century.
+Specifically The Bourgeoisie of Perugia was founded in 1781.
+In this case, different working classes built their own opera houses to mimic the other.
+These were meant to "enshrine a new morality of 'honest pleasure and love of virtue".
+The bourgeoisie and noble families wanted to establish a cultural hub that reflected their rising presence.
+On top of this the opera house was founded to combat a political struggle with the Perugian nobility.
+This nobility had recently restored their own theatre so this was a countermove by the two families.

 At this time emerged in Italy the genre of the farsa, a variant of the opera buffa of smaller format and generally fanciful plot, unrealistic.
 Cimarosa composed some farces, such as I matrimoni in ballo (1776) and L'impresario in angustie (1786).
 Some of its main exponents were: Giuseppe Farinelli (Teresa e Claudio, 1801; Pamela, 1802), Pietro Generali (Pamela nubile, 1804) and Giuseppe Mosca (I tre mariti, 1811).
 It developed until the beginning of the 19th century, when, with the advent of Romanticism, it virtually disappeared, although Rossini, Donizetti and Mayr still produced some farce.

 France experienced a period of transition, as the atmosphere generated by the French Revolution favored a certain pre-romanticism in the French lyric genre.
 Notable in this period are Pierre Gaveaux (Léonore, ou l'amour conjugal, 1798) and Rodolphe Kreutzer (Lodoïska, 1791; Astianax, 1801; Aristippe, 1808; Abel, 1809).